Ticonderago/Javascript-Project/README.md

 ## Future Features
  * Update the UI to be more resemblance of a drawing application...
- * Add in erase feature to cover drawings with the same color as the background.
+ * Add in erase feature to cover drawings with the same color as the background...

  ### Live Drawing with Canvas
  When the mouseup or mouseout event handler is triggered, this action will be fired.
 It takes the current mousedown